 Get to know RobbyWhat are you doing in school?

-Robby Napoli has enjoyed ten seasons with Lux.
-A graduate of the Sunderman Conservatory at Gettysburg College (B.M.E.), where he focused on his love of choral music while working with choirs of all all ages, he is currently the choir director at Chesapeake High School in Pasadena, MD.
-At Chesapeake, Napoli teaches guitar and piano, as well as working with the Concert Choir, Chamber Singers, and award-winning a cappella group Evolve.
-On the weekends, he sings with the Choir of Christ Church, Georgetown.
+A founding member of the group, Robby Napoli has enjoyed working with Lux since 2015.
+Having studied Music Education and Composition at the Sunderman Conservatory at Gettysburg College, he focused on his love of choral music while working with choirs of all all ages, and is currently the choral director at Chesapeake High School in Pasadena, MD.
+At Chesapeake, Napoli works with the Concert Choir, Chamber Singers, and award-winning a cappella group Evolve, as well as teaching guitar and piano.
+On weekends, he sings with the Choir of Christ Church, Georgetown.
 Aside from his work as an ensemble musician, Robby has also worked as a soloist, with credits including Alfred (Die Fledermaus), Samuel (The Pirates of Penzance), and solos in Handel’s Messiah and Haydn's Missa in Augustiis.
-As a composer, he has received many local performances and has been commissioned for multiple pieces for choir and for art song.
+As a composer, he has received local performances and commissions on pieces for choir and for art song.

 News & UpdatesUpdates coming soon!